SRCH2/srch2-ngn/documentation/docs/index.md

 ##Installing SDK

-We first show how to install the SRCH2 Android SDK using the built-in [Gradle build system](http://www.gradle.org/).
+We first show how to install the SDK using the built-in [Gradle build system](http://www.gradle.org/).
 Suppose we have an existing Android project in Android Studio and we want to incorporate the SDK.
 We need to add the SRCH2 server Maven repository to the